Stamp Duty Calculator

 To claim first-time buyer relief, all of the following conditions must be met:

-• Every buyer on the transaction must be a first-time buyer — this is not a per-person test on a joint purchase.
+• Every buyer on the transaction must be a first-time buyer.
+This is not a per-person test on a joint purchase.

 • No buyer must have previously owned a residential property anywhere in the world, whether in the UK or overseas.